Skip to content

 Three things we are thinking about today:

-1. ͏͏͏͏War in Iran: Operation Epic Fury and President Trump’s goal of regime change in Iran raises the risk of a sustained military campaign as opposed to a time limited, contained exchange.
+1. ͏͏͏͏Conflict in Iran: Operation Epic Fury and President Trump’s goal of regime change in Iran raises the risk of a sustained military campaign as opposed to a time limited, contained exchange.
 For markets, the escalation and disruption of energy and logistics infrastructure is resulting in a higher equity risk premium.
 The closure of the Straits of Hormuz is a concern and increases the risks to inflation, if closure is sustained.
 With selected emerging markets (EM) at all-time highs, a pull-back is likely inevitable, but a correction beyond 10% is dependent on how events unfold.

 2. US tariffs: China is the biggest beneficiary of the US Supreme Court’s decision to block President Trump’s use of the International Emergency Economic Powers Act to impose tariffs.
 The ruling invalidates the 10% fentanyl and 10% reciprocal tariffs imposed on China.
 Although Trump responded by imposing Section 122 tariffs, the US effective tariff rate declined to an estimated 14% from 16%1> and China’s effective tariff declined to 19% from 29%.2